CHAPTER V: Karma

 them to breathe deeply and evenly, and if they were able to do it you could

 actually see them rapidly calm down.
-Those who were too upset couldn’t keep their
+Those who were too upset couldn’t keep

-meditative state, our transactional life is like an ongoing low-grade car
+of the meditative state, our transactional life is like an ongoing low-grade car

 senses, mind and reason are mentioned together in III, 40-43, and examined in